AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

 (This rule would apply first in this scenario)
 (5 % 3 === 2)

-$ # Note.... apply the discount for the AVERAGE price of the items.
+$ # apply the discount for the AVERAGE price of the items.

 $
 $ gco add apple